 Unfortunately, protection for cyber criminality changes quickly, and you have to keep a close eye to tech news, one day a company is safe, the next it’s filled with Malware or bought by Facebook.
 (I’m referring here to ZenMate and Whatsapp).

 I know the thought of ransomware can be very scary, so better be prepared right!
-That’s why I’m sending you this newsletter today.
+That’s why I’m sending writing this.
 Have your backups in order, have an emergency fund ready.
 Joining my new course is a step forward to your own emergency fund.

 If you did not join the $5k in 21-days course challenge yet, I suggest you do so today.